Difference Between Annuity vs IRA

 - The annuity withdrawals are not tax-deductible, but they do allow for IT deferral, while IRA withdrawals are tax-free.

 - Annuities offer life insurance coverage.
-(A certain fee may have to be paid).
-IRA has a limit to the annual contributions.
+(A certain fee may be necessary).
+IRA has a limit to annual contributions.

 - It is best for individuals nearing retirement with beneficiaries.
-And is best suited for individuals who need fixed payments in retirement.
-IRA is suited for self-sufficient investors and for individuals who are away from retirement age.
+And is best for individuals who need fixed payments in retirement.
+IRA is good for self-sufficient investors and individuals away from retirement age.

-- Fees for managing annuity are higher, while fees to manage IRA are comparatively lower.
+- Fees for managing annuities are higher, while fees to manage IRAs are comparatively lower.

-- Following are the main types of annuity.
+- The following are the main types of annuities.

 Fixed Annuities

-These types of annuities are not affected by changes in interest rates or market fluctuations and are thus the safest types of annuities.
+These types of annuities are not affected by changes in interest rates or market fluctuations and are, thus, the safest types of annuities.
 Types of fixed annuities are Immediate Annuity and Deferred Annuity.
 In an immediate annuity, the investor receives payments as soon as he makes the first investment.
-In a deferred annuity, the money is accumulated for a predetermined period before the payments begin.
+In a deferred annuity, the money is accumulates for a predetermined period before the payments begin.

 Variable Annuities

-2. Roth IRA: In the case of Roth, IRA funds are taxable each year.
-Annual contributions are made after-tax, and therefore there will be no charge at the retirement period.
+2. Roth IRA: In the case of Roth, IRA funds are taxable yearly.
+Annual contributions are important after tax.
+Therefore, there will be no charge during the retirement period.
 This option is considered to be more beneficial than the traditional IRA.

 - An annuity can be jointly owned, while the IRA is for one person only.
-Every person of the family has to have their own IRA.
+Every person in the family has to have their own IRA.

 - Withdrawal charges are heavy.
 There may be sales commissions.
 There is no built-in payout control.